webtides/element-js/docs/README.md

 To define a custom element, create a class that extends _element-js_ and pass the class with a name to the `defineElement` helper function.

-> By specification, a custom element’s name can only have lower case letters and must contain a dash.
+> By specification, a custom element's name can only have lower case letters and must contain a dash.

 Here is an example of what a _element-js_ element looks like: